wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 In this part of the practical, we are going to use the software IGV to visualise the alignments we created and check some of the positions where variants were called.

-Open IGV by typing `igv` on the command-line).
+Open IGV by typing `igv` on the command-line.
 Igv loads the human genome, so you need to define another genome file (Genome > Genomes from file, then choose the assembly `reference.fa` file).

 You can load some of the BAMS and the VCF file you produced.